jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.5.3 RadiusOfGyration

-Calculates the distance of cells from their polygon's centroid.
+Calculates the distance of cells from their polygon's centroid..

 *Parameters*: